 Philip Guo is an assistant professor of computer science at the University of Rochester.
-His main research interests are in human-computer interaction (HCI), especially building tools for informal learning and online education.
-In 2010, he created a free web-based tool for learning programming called Online Python Tutor (pythontutor.com), which has been used by over 500,000 people in over 165 countries.
+His main research interests are in human-computer interaction (HCI), especially building new user interfaces for online learning.
+He created a free Web-based tool for learning programming called Online Python Tutor (pythontutor.com), which has been used by over 500,000 people in over 165 countries.
 He has also researched online education at edX and Google.